sushant12/take-home/README.md

 # About

-Implementation of periodic job with cron expression using OTP.
+Implementation of periodic job with cron expression using OTP and Postgres `LISTEN`, `NOTIFY`.

 To define periodic jobs: